Pakistani Astronaut To Join China Space Station As Payload Specialist In Future - UrduPoint

 -

-Pakistani astronaut to join China Space Station as payload specialist in future1 minute ago
+Pakistani astronaut to join China Space Station as payload specialist in future6 minutes ago

 -